 Can a judge "make you dissolve an asset protection structure and force you to turn money over to the plaintiff?"

-A Judge cannot force you to dissolve a legal entity that you have established.
+A Judge woule be hard pressed to have the legal ability to force you to dissolve a legal entity that you have established.
 What he can do is evaluate the following “badges of fraud.”
 If part of your asset protection planning is challenged as a fraudulent conveyance and the other side wins, a court can only try to put you back into essentially the same financial condition you were before your asset protection plan was implemented.

 It is important to note that the terms “fraudulent transfer” and "fraudulent conveyance” are often misunderstood.
 Many people mistakenly confuse these two technical legal terms with the civil tort of common law fraud or even with criminal fraud.
 It is not either.
 However, as a result of this misconception, some people become fearful that asset protection planning could result in their being held liable for damages in tortious fraud or even charged with criminal fraud.
 It is just the opposite.
 The assets are yours and you have the right to protect them if it is in your best interest.
 Several state court decisions, as well as most federal courts have held that fraudulent conveyances to avoid creditors’ claims are not tortuous fraud and are not criminal fraud.
 Thus, a creditor who tries to assert that part of your asset protection planning involved some sort of fraudulent conveyance does not have the legal capacity to charge you with the crime of fraud and cannot seek additional civil damages based on the common law theories of fraud, deceit, or misrepresentation.
 (Grupo Mexicano De Desarrolla, S.A., et al v.
 Alliance Bonde Fund, Inc.) Moreover, since there are no penalties to doing so, if the asset protection plan keeps the asset away from your creditors, as has been the case when using a Cook Islands Trust, why does it matter if a court claims that it was a fraudulent transfer?